 Tip: Get all members of the band, especially the drummer who is usually forgotten!

 You click a shutter, no matter what camera, you own the photo.
 If you have a photo pass, you have permission to use that photo in an editorial sense (like a newspaper, magazine or blog).
-You do not have license to sell that photo – you need a release from the band to do so.
+You do not have license to sell that photo – you need a release from the band to do so (the exception to this generally being gallery shows).
 Also, technically, the band does not have the right to use your photos in any way, although there has been a general sense of agreement that sharing photos (individually, separate of the posts) with credit is OK.
 However, as with this example, it can get tricky.
+Re-read that paragraph a couple times; it’s complicated.

 Point being, learn the law, follow it, and be prepared in advance for what you are willing to share with bands and publicity folks.

 Whew.
 That was a lot of do’s and don’ts, huh?
 I hope you found it helpful and not discouraging.
-As I mentioned, photographing concerts over the past decade has changed my life dramatically for the better.
+As I mentioned, photographing concerts has changed my life dramatically for the better.
 I have seen so many bands I would never have and met some of the best people in the world.
 It’s a total blast.

 Hope to see you in the pit sometime soon!